dglaeser/gridformat/docs/pages/traits.md

 This trait exposes how one can iterate over the points of an individual grid cell.
 Specializations must provide a static function
 `get(const Grid&, const Cell&)` that returns a [range](https://en.cppreference.com/w/cpp/ranges/range) of points that are contained within the given cell.
 Note that the [value_type](https://en.cppreference.com/w/cpp/ranges/iterator_t) of the returned range must match the point type deduced from the `Points` trait.
+Moreover, point ordering is expected to follow the conventions used by [VTK](https://examples.vtk.org/site/VTKFileFormats/).
 Following the above example, an implementation of this trait could look like this:

 ```cpp
 namespace GridFormat::Traits {